mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-cluster/private-cloud-storage-plans.md

 * Create a new container in the shared blob storage account.
 This will be the environment's dedicated container.
 * Add the [Storage Blob Data Contributor](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles/storage#storage-blob-data-contributor) role to an envrionment's Managed Identity, scoped to its container.
 * Create a Kubernetes secret to provide connection details to the new app environment - to automatically configure the new environment.
-   Since the app environment will authenticate through a managed identity role, this secret will not contain any static passwords - only the database hostname, username and other non-sensitive connection details.
+   Since the app environment will authenticate through a managed identity role, this secret will not contain any static passwords - only the blob storage endpoint, container name and other non-sensitive connection details.

 ##### 3.4.1.5 Delete Workflow